szkertesz/crack-ti/questions/html_css.md

 ### How can I get indexed better by search engines?
 ### Ways to improve website performance
 ### What does async and defer refer in script tag?
 Describe the difference between `<script>`, `<script async>` and `<script defer>`

+When the browser loads HTML and comes across a `<script>...</script>` tag or `<script src="..."></script>` external script, it can’t continue building the DOM.
+It must execute the script right now / must wait for the script to download, execute the downloaded script, and only then can it process the rest of the page.

+In practice, `defer` is used for scripts that need the whole DOM and/or their relative execution order is important.
+And `async` is used for independent scripts, like counters or ads.
+And their relative execution order does not matter.

+- **defer**

+  `defer` attribute tells the browser not to wait for the script.
+Instead, the browser will continue to process the HTML, build DOM.
+The script loads “in the background”, and then runs when the DOM is fully built.

+  - never block the page
+  - always execute when the DOM is ready (but before `DOMContentLoaded` event)
+  - *Document order* - Deferred scripts keep their relative order (like regular scripts).
+[Browsers scan the page for scripts and download them in parallel; `defer` attribute ensures that the relative order is kept.
+So even though `small.js` loads first, it still waits and runs after `long.js` executes]
+  - is ignored if the `<script>` tag has no src -- only works for external scripts

+- **async**

+    - also makes the script non-blocking -- loads in the background
+    - *Load-first order* - The DOM and other scripts don’t wait for them, and they don’t wait for anything.
+A fully independent script that runs when loaded.
+    - like `defer`, the `async` attribute is ignored if the `<script>` tag has no src -- is only for external scripts

 ### What is desktop first and mobile first design approach?
 ### How to make page responsive?
 ### What are the building blocks of HTML5?